 God, who saves us through the life, death and resurrection of

-Think about it like this.
-God’s Spirit calls us
+about it like this.
+God’s Spirit calls us together.
+God speaks

 Taken together, the Word proclaimed and the sacraments -- both Holy Baptism and Holy Communion -- are called the means of grace.
 We believe that Jesus Christ is present in these means through the power of the Holy Spirit.
 Sometimes we describe worship as a “gathering around the means of grace.”
 This is a way of saying that we trust that God is genuinely present with us in baptism, in preaching, and in sharing the bread and wine of Holy Communion.
 In that sense, Lutherans believe that God’s presence permeates all of Christian worship.